 3. Chip & PIN Technology

-The new Barclays Arrival Plus card comes with Chip & Signature, and can be used for transactions overseas that require a chip-enabled card.
+The new Barclaycard Arrival Plus card comes with Chip & Signature, and can be used for transactions overseas that require a chip-enabled card.

-The Barclays Arrival Plus has the option to default to Chip & Pin to process a transaction in case Chip & Signature doesn’t work (which is often the case with automatic machines).
+The Barclaycard Arrival Plus has the option to default to Chip & Pin to process a transaction in case Chip & Signature doesn’t work (which is often the case with automatic machines).

 Because it also has no foreign transaction fees, this is a great card to use when you travel out of the US!

-If you already have the old Barclays Arrival card, they’ll send you a new one when your card expires.
-But if you want the new chip-enabled card now, you can request 1 by logging into your Barclays account.
-Or you can call Barclays at 866-558-1107 to ask for the new card.
+If you already have the old Barclaycard Arrival, they’ll send you a new one when your card expires.
+But if you want the new chip-enabled card now, you can request 1 by logging into your Barclaycard account.
+Or you can call Barclaycard at 866-558-1107 to ask for the new card.

 You don’t need a new card to use the rest of the new benefits, so if you don’t require the chip-and-PIN for traveling abroad, there’s no need to ask for a new card.